GorshK/mymovieapp/README.md

 bash
 npm start
 Open http://localhost:3000 in your browser.
-Navigate to Home, Browse, Search, and Watchlist pages to test functionality.
+Navigate to Home, Browse, Search, and Watchlist pages to test functionality

 Docker Setup
 Build the Docker Image: